RTAkland/native-mdns/README.md

 # native-mdns

-A Kotlin multiplatform library for mdns announcer(mdns server), only broadcast is supported, it depends on ktor-network.
+A Kotlin multiplatform library for mdns announcer(mdns server), only broadcast is supported, it depends on ktor-network.About

-Also, nmdns can be compiled to shared/static lib for other language usage, see [build.gradle.kts](build.gradle.kts)
+Also, nmdns can be compiled to shared/static lib for other language calling, see [build.gradle.kts](build.gradle.kts)

 Supported platforms:
 1. windows64(mingwx64)